mctinker/Map-Tasker/README.md

-    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details with Project variables, `-f` font to use (preferably a monospace font),  If "-f help" is entered, then the list of installed monospace fonts on your system will be printed out on the runtime console.
+    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details with Project variables, `-file` to specify a specific XML file to read from your local PC/MAC/Linux drive.
+    `-font` font to use (preferably a monospace font),  If "-f help" is entered, then the list of installed monospace fonts on your system will be printed out on the runtime console.
     `-g` to get arguments from the GUI rather than via the command line, `-i` the amount of indentation for If/Then/Else Task actions (default=4), `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names,